bwolfenberger/README/README.md

 - 🌱 I’m currently learning **Python, TypeScript, and Next.js**

-- 👨‍💻 All of my projects are available at [https://bwolfenberger.github.io/portfolio/](https://bwolfenberger.github.io/portfolio/)
+- 👨‍💻 All of my projects are available on my [Github](https://bwolfenberger.github.io/portfolio/)

 - 📫 How to reach me **bwolfenberger@gmail.com**

-- 📄 Know about my experiences [https://bwolfenberger.github.io/portfolio/assets/benjiWolfenbergerResume.pdf](https://bwolfenberger.github.io/portfolio/assets/benjiWolfenbergerResume.pdf)
+- 📄 Know about my experiences from [My Resume](https://bwolfenberger.github.io/portfolio/assets/benjiWolfenbergerResume.pdf)

 - ⚡ Fun fact **I love boba and have tried over 20 places in the Bay area.
 If you need a rec, I'm your guy 🧋**